kwhite2/git/lessons.md

 ![Side by side markdown and preview in VS Code](../images/vscode4.png)

 **2)** Remember to save your work with `Control-s` on Windows or `⌘-s` on Mac OS.

+## Evaluaton

+Which best describes what you're doing when you initialize your project folder:
+- You created a new version of your project folder
+- You told Git to pay attention to your project folder*
+- You told Git to set up its file structure within your project folder so it can track changes to your files.*
+- You use the command `mkdir` in your terminal
+- You use the command `git init` in your terminal*

 # Staging and Committing Changes